-We present a low-overhead, on-line memory monitoring scheme that is more useful than the simple cache hit counters.
-The scheme becomes increasingly important as more and more processes and threads share various memory resources, as in the case with SMP [3, 8, 9], Multiprocessoron-a-chip [4], and SMT [22, 11, 5] computers.
+We present a low-overhead, on-line memory monitoring scheme that is more useful than simple cache hit counters.
+The scheme becomes increasingly important as more and more processes and threads share various memory resources in computers using SMP [2, 7, 8], Multiprocessor-on-a-chip [3], or SMT [21, 10, 4] architectures.

 Regardless of whether a single process executes on the machine at a given point in time, or multiple processes execute simultaneously, modern systems are space-shared and time-shared.
-Since multiple contexts can interfere in memory or caches, the performance of a process can depend on the actions of other processes.
-Despite the importance of optimizing memory performance for multi-tasking situations, most published research focuses only on improving the performance of a single process.
+Since multiple processes or threadscan interfere in memory or caches, the performance of a process can depend on the actions of other processes.
+Despite the importance of optimizing memory performance for multitasking situations, most published research focuses only on improving the performance of a single process.

-Optimizing memory contention of multiple processes is

-virtually impossible without run-time information.
-The processes that share resources in the memory hierarchy are only known at run-time, and the memory reference characteristic of each process, heavily depends on inputs to the process and the phase of execution.
-We believe that on-line memory monitoring schemes are essential to improving memory performance in multi-tasking systems.
+Optimizing memory usage between multiple processes is virtually impossible without run-time information.
+The processes that share resources in the memory hierarchy are only known at run-time, and the memory reference characteristic of each process heavily depends on inputs to the process and the phase of execution.
+But, hardware cache monitors in commercial, general-purpose microprocessors (e.g., [22]) only count the total number of misses which is useful for performance monitoring of a single application.